 Having owned three older homes in three different states (California, Florida, and Texas), I've encountered my share of clogged drains.
 If you have an older home and your drains run fine, you are very lucky.
 If you suffer repeated clogs and calls for the plumber, this article is for you.

 Every old home is different because of the materials used in the pipes, the angle of the pipes to the main line, the structure of the house, the soil and the trees in the yard.
 All of these elements can work to cause you problems with clogs.
 Some plumbers will work with you to help you uncover the problems with your home, but lots of them do make a living out of handling your clogged drain problems and may not have the interest or knowledge to help you prevent clogs at your house.
 Since plumbing calls are often eighty dollars or more just to unclog a drain, it pays to be pro-active in solving your own drain problems.

 How often do you have drain problems?

 - Snake out the sink with a tool.

 - Use a plunger to try to force the clog down.

 - Clean out the drain trap underneath the sink (if it has one).

-- Pour in enzymes and let stand recommended amount of time, then pour in boiling hot water (only if I don't need sink drained right away).
+- Pour in enzymes and let stand recommended amount of time, then pour in boiling hot water.
+I only use this method if I don't need the sink drained right away.

 - Use a chemical cleaner like Draino.

-I am not a plumber, but in my experience, there are generally two types of clogs at my house: sink clogs and main line clogs.
+I am not a plumber, but in my experience in owning 5 older houses over the last 35 years, there are generally two types of clogs at my house: sink clogs and main line clogs.